jlettvin/Ellipsis/README.md

 Builtin documentation, sticky-note reminders, and other conveniences are quick at hand using the simple backtick unit syntax.

-Here is a snippet of markdown to illustrate:
+Here is a snippet of markdown to illustrate figures and literature references:
 ```
 In fact, color perception is independent of wavelength
 `reference.LettvinColorsOfThings`.